 Eric Jones Eric Jones is a student of early Americana music.
 His sound reflects a fondness for dressing-up traditional songs in new musical styles.
 He was a founding member of the Irish-American band Keltika, and the western slope string band Big Timbre.
 In addition to his solo work, he can be heard playing mandolin with the alt-bluegrass band Quicksand Soup and the folk-rock Rogue Assets.
 Eric has been hosting jams and teaching mandolin at the Moab Folk Camp since its first year.

 Charlie Koch Charlie Koch has trained horses, sailed across the Atlantic more than once, and fronted an R&B band.
 He skippered a race boat for Buckminster Fuller.
-He whipped in for a fox hunt in Ireland and saddle broke young horses on a breeding farm in France.
-He taught tennis, skiing and horseback riding.
+He whipped in for a fox hunt in Ireland and saddle-broke young horses on a breeding farm in France.
+He taught tennis, skiing, and horseback riding.
 He trained as a body-oriented psychotherapist.
-These days, he tours as the bass player for his wife, singer/songwriter Cosy Sheridan.
-In his first CD, Help Me To Believe, Charlie sings of his father – who was also a sailor – and of his longing for a place to call home.
+These days, he tours playing bass for his wife, singer/songwriter Cosy Sheridan.
+In his first CD, Help Me To Believe, Charlie sings of his father, who was also a sailor, and of his longing for a place to call home.
 His love songs are heartfelt.
 His melodies are influenced by such diverse writers as Otis Redding, Ray Charles, and James Taylor.
 His guitar playing has roots in soulful country blues.